SmartTVs

 Following these best practices helps guarantee reliable, high-quality streaming for enjoying NASCAR races.

-The most affordable option is Sling TV Blue package at $40 per month.
-Add the Sports Extra bundle for $11 more to gain access FS1, FS2 and USA Network for NASCAR races.
+Sling TV Blue at $40 per month is the most affordable option.
+Add the Sports Extra bundle for $11 more to get FS1, FS2 and USA Network for NASCAR races.
+This combo covers most of the season at roughly half the cost of other live TV services.

-FOX, Fox Sports 1, NBC, USA Network carry races throughout the season.
+You need FOX, Fox Sports 1 (FS1), NBC and USA Network to cover the full season.
+FOX and FS1 handle February through mid-July, while NBC and USA Network take over from mid-July through November.
 Local affiliate channels in your area also broadcast select events.

 Here are the core tips to recap on streaming NASCAR with Roku: